parsiya/parsiya.net/content/page/cheatsheet.markdown

 Source: https://thetechl33t.com/2015/06/01/wireshark-not-equal-to-filter/

 ## Copy Ebooks to iPad with Calibre
-I have an old iPad Mini that I use for reading ebooks.
+I use an old iPad Mini for reading ebooks.
 The default way of copying them from Calibre doesn't work because the iOS version is so old that the Calibre Companion app doesn't support it.

 Using the web content server and going to `http://your-pc-ip:8080` also doesn't work because the Safari version so old that it doesn't support some of the new JavaScript functions.
 None of the modern browsers also support that iOS version.

-However, `http://your-pc-ip:8080/mobile` is the non-JS version and works.
+**Solution**: `http://your-pc-ip:8080/mobile` is the non-JS version and works.
 I have to click each book separately and open it in iBooks, but better than nothing.

 # Regex